accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 *   **Q: What technology was used to build Pongify?**
     A: The Pongify game was built entirely in Python, using the popular Pygame library for game development and Pillow for image handling.

-© 2024 Accaderi.
-All rights reserved.

 ---

 # Page: software/projects/gaming/project2.html
 ## Atomremix.

 ### Project Summary
-Atomremix is a modern, 3D remake of the classic 1990 Amiga puzzle game "Atomix," developed in Unity for Android devices.
-Players solve puzzles by swiping to move atoms and assemble them into a target molecule, navigating through increasingly complex levels.
+Atomremix is a modern, 3D remake of the classic 1990 Amiga puzzle game "Atomix," developed in Unity for Android devices and available on the Google Play Store.
+Players solve puzzles by swiping to move atoms and assemble them into a target molecule.

 ### Q&A Snapshot
 *   **Q: What is Atomremix?**
-    A: It's a mobile puzzle game for Android, available on the Google Play Store.
-It is a remake of the classic puzzle game "Atomix".
+    A: It's a mobile puzzle game for Android that is a remake of the classic puzzle game "Atomix".
+It is available on the Google Play Store.
 *   **Q: What is the gameplay like?**
     A: Players swipe atoms up, down, left, or right.
 The atoms slide until they hit a wall or another atom.
 The goal is to arrange the atoms to form a specific molecule shown on screen.
-*   **Q: Are there any special features?**
-    A: Yes, there are 15 levels with progressive difficulty, including bonus stages and levels with unique mechanics like particle effects, darkness, and periodic control reversal.
-It also has a highscore system.
 *   **Q: What technology was used to build Atomremix?**
     A: Atomremix was developed using the Unity Engine.
 It primarily uses Unity's visual scripting system, with some components written in C#.

-© 2024 Accaderi.
-All rights reserved.

 ---